UM-Bridge/umbridge/README.md

 ### C++ client

 The c++ client abstraction is part of the umbridge.h header-only library.
-Note that it has some header-only dependencies by itself in addition to the Eigen library.
+Note that it has some header-only dependencies by itself.

 Invoking it is mostly analogous to the above.
 Note that HTTP headers may optionally be used, for example to include access tokens.